 [K-OS] Knot Online Seminar

 [K-OS] is an online research seminar which focuses on knot theory and low-dimensional topology.
-Talks will be delivered by authors of recent arXiv articles that made a breakthrough in our field.
+Talks will be delivered by authors of recent arXiv articles of significant interest.
 It happens the 3rd Thursday of every month from 16:15 to 17:15 (CET/CEST Berlin, Brussels, Madrid, Paris, Rome, Vienna, Warsaw, Zurich) on Zoom.

 It is organized by Alexandra Kjuchukova, Lukas Lewark, Delphine Moussard and Emmanuel Wagner.
 It benefits from logistical support from the CNRS, the university of Paris and the ETHZ.